Understanding your health

 What is rotator cuff tendinopathy?

 This injury affects approximately 1 in 5 people during their lifetime, particularly after the age of 50.
-It generally develops gradually, unlike a traumatic tear that occurs during an accident.
+It usually develops gradually, unlike a rotator cuff tear, which often occurs as a result of trauma.

 What is the difference between tendinitis and tendinopathy?